edwinmuriithi/B2C-API/README.md

 ## Prerequisites
 - Java 17
+- Maven
 - Docker
 - Docker Compose
 - Apache Kafka
 - MongoDB

+> The above pre-requisites should all be installed before cloning the repository

 ## Setup
 1. Clone the repository.